ghostmoustache/techwriting/README.md

 # Technical Writing Portfolio – Mathew Sweet

-Technical writer with 20+ years of experience creating user-focused documentation for complex systems and workflows.
+Content designer, information architect, and technical writer with 20+ years of experience creating user-focused documentation for complex systems and workflows.

 My background includes developing user guides, process documentation, and system workflows in a high-volume service environment, with a focus on clarity, usability, and accessibility.
 ## Overview